isomerpages/cris-precise/_research/PRECISE SG100K Dataset/Data Access Principles.md

 </li>
 </ul>
 <h3><strong>Matters Pertaining to Publication Policy and Intellectual Property</strong></h3>
-<p>&nbsp;All publications arising from the current early access route must
+<p>All publications arising from the current early access route must be reviewed
-be reviewed by the PRECISE-SG100K Data Access Committee and PRECISE-SG100K Scientific Committee prior to submission to confirm that the data use and publication objectives are within the scope of the approved data request.
-Projects involving use of TRUST Data will also require pre-publication review by TRUST.</p>
+by the PRECISE-SG100K Data Access Committee and PRECISE-SG100K Scientific Committee prior to submission to confirm that the data use and publication objectives are within the scope of the approved data request.
+Projects involving use of TRUST data will also require pre-publication review by TRUST.</p>
 <p>Researchers shall follow the authorship and acknowledgement instructions
 listed in the Data Access Agreement.</p>
 <p>PRECISE-SG100K will not claim rights to inventions and associated Intellectual